Ellen Susman

 Ellen Spencer Susman (born October 16, 1950) is an American journalist, philanthropist, political appointee and television producer.
 She was nominated by Barack Obama in September 2011 to serve as a member of his Advisory Committee on the Arts for the John F. Kennedy Center for the Performing Arts.
-She served from 2013 to 2016 as the director of the US Department of State Art in Embassies Program, a public-private partnership of American and international artists, collectors, galleries, foundations, museums and universities.
+She served from 2013 to 2016 as the director of the United States Department of State Art in Embassies Program, a public-private partnership of American and international artists, collectors, galleries, foundations, museums and universities.

 Life and education

-Susman attended the George School in Newtown, PA and Stuart Country Day School of the Sacred Heart in Princeton, NJ.
+Susman attended the George School in Newtown, PA and Stuart Country Day School in Princeton, NJ.
 Her father was president of Spencer Industries, a family-owned company in Princeton, NJ that manufactured boys' and men's clothes for large retailers.
 She graduated from Briarcliff College in 1972 with a B.A. in English.

 She married Stephen Susman, a trial attorney, in 1999.
 She lives part-time in Houston, Texas and New York City, formerly with her husband; he died of COVID-19 on July 14, 2020.

 Susman is an accomplished equestrian and owns and exhibits American Saddlebred horses, an avocation shared with her mother, Babette Spencer Santarelli Williams, a recognized equitation instructor and trainer of American Saddlebreds.